War in Afghanistan (2001–2021): 2012–2013: U.S. troop incidents, Obama-Karzai meetings

-2014–2017: Withdrawal and increase of insurgency
+2014–2015: Withdrawal and increase of insurgency

-After 13 years Britain and the United States officially ended their combat operation in Afghanistan on 26 October 2014.
-On that day Britain handed over its last base in Afghanistan, Camp Bastion, while the United States handed over its last base, Camp Leatherneck, to Afghan forces.
+The UK and the US officially ended their combat operation in Afghanistan on 26 October 2014.
+The UK handed over its last base in Afghanistan, Camp Bastion, and the US handed over its last base, Camp Leatherneck, to Afghan forces.
 Around 500 UK troops remained in "non-combat" roles.
-On 28 December 2014 NATO officially ended combat operations in a ceremony held in Kabul.
-Continued operations by United States forces within Afghanistan were under Operation Freedom's Sentinel; this was joined by a new NATO mission under the name of Operation Resolute Support.
+On 28 December, NATO officially ended combat operations in a ceremony held in Kabul.
+Continued operations by US forces within Afghanistan were under Operation Freedom's Sentinel; and the new NATO mission was Operation Resolute Support.

 The withdrawal of troops did not mean the withdrawal of military presence.
 As US troops withdrew from Afghanistan, they were replaced by private security companies hired by the United States government and the United Nations.
 Many of these private security companies (also termed military contractors) consisted of ex-Coalition military personnel.
 This allowed the US and British to continue to be involved in ground actions without the requirement to station their own forces.

 The Taliban began a resurgence due to several factors.
-At the end of 2014, the US and NATO combat mission ended and the withdrawal of most foreign forces from Afghanistan reduced the risk the Taliban faced of being bombed and raided.
-In June 2014, the Pakistani military's Operation Zarb-e-Azb, launched in the North Waziristan tribal area in June 2014, dislodged thousands of mainly Uzbek, Arab and Pakistani militants, who flooded into Afghanistan and swelled the Taliban's ranks.
-The group was further emboldened by the comparative lack of interest from the international community and the diversion of its attention to crisis in other parts of the world, such as Syria, Iraq or Ukraine.
-Afghan security forces also lack certain capabilities and equipment, especially air power and reconnaissance.
-The political infighting in the central government in Kabul and the apparent weakness in governance at different levels are also exploited by the Taliban.
+The withdrawal of most foreign forces from Afghanistan reduced the risk the Taliban faced of being bombed and raided.
+In June 2014, the Pakistani military's Operation Zarb-e-Azb, launched in the North Waziristan tribal area, dislodged thousands of mainly Uzbek, Arab and Pakistani militants, who flooded into Afghanistan and swelled the Taliban's ranks.
+The group was further emboldened by the comparative lack of interest from the international community, as attention was given to other world crises, such as Syria, Iraq, or Ukraine.
+Afghan security forces lacked, among other things, air power and reconnaissance.
+The political infighting in the central government in Kabul, and the apparent weakness in governance at different levels, were exploited by the Taliban.
+The Taliban expanded governance in the areas under their control, attempting to build local-level legitimacy.
+Their governance strategy rested in particular on the provision of justice, which was often viewed as less corrupt than the courts of the government.

-On 22 June 2015, the Taliban detonated a car bomb outside the National Assembly in Kabul, and Taliban fighters attacked the building with assault rifles and RPGs.

-On 12 April 2016, the Taliban announced that they would launch an offensive called Operation Omari.

-As of July 2016, Time magazine estimated that at least 20% of Afghanistan was under Taliban control with southernmost Helmand Province as major stronghold, while General Nicholson stated that Afghan official armed forces' casualties had risen 20 percent compared to 2015.